wso2/docs-is/en/asgardeo/docs/guides/monitoring/asgardeo-events.md

 #### **User credential update event**

-A user's credentials (passwords) update event with the following data is generated when a user's credentials are updated by one of the methods below.
+A user's credential (password) update event with the following data is generated when a user credential is updated by one of the methods below.

 - an administrator resets them through the Console.
 - an administrator forces a reset.